animaltraits/animaltraits.github.io/README.md

 ### An animal trait database containing body mass, metabolic rate and brain size

-This is the GitHub project for the animal traits database.
+This is the animal traits database project.
 It contains two components:

 - the raw data and R scripts used to compile the database;
 - source for the website.